Hyle-org/devhub-hyle/docs/developers/general-doc/hyle-vs-vintage-blockchains.md

-# Hylé vs. Ethereum
+# Hylé vs. vintage blockchains

-If you're used to Ethereum, you might be surprised by some of these Hylé characteristics.
+If you're used to vintage blockchains such as Ethereum or Solana, you might be surprised by some of these Hylé characteristics.

 ## No EVM